Street Racing Defense Lawyer Chicago

 Penalties for Street Racing in Illinois

-Street racing is typically charged as a Class A misdemeanor, the most serious level of misdemeanor in Illinois.
+Street racing is generally charged as a Class A misdemeanor.

 Driver’s License Consequences